ousttrue/glglue/README.rst

 Controller convention
 =====================
-you should inherit glglue.BaseController and implement follow methods.
+You should implement Controller class that has follow methods.

 * onUpdate
 * onLeftDown